 Then, in the background we discovered an impressive train of seven mules attached to a carriage.
 There sat a plump lady in flamenco dress glued to a mobile, with a pin-up daughter on horseback beside her, and another in the back.
 As they were all stationary, we chatted, and learned she had come from Murcia to embark on the (in)famous Rocio, a longstanding pilgrimage that from Cordoba takes 10 days to meander west across Andalucia to Almonte, in Donaña.
 She had rented the mule train and driver for quite a hefty price.
 Other ‘pilgrims’ have a shorter ride, notably those from Seville.

 The Rocio is now so popular that nearly one million Andalucians join the outing, camping along the way, some on foot, others in 4WDs, carriages or on horses.
 Flamenco dress or riding gear are de rigueur – this is Spain, where traditions never die.
 One reason for its magnetism is that this romeria (pilgrimage) is not just for religious purposes but more a protracted party of eating, drinking and general hedonism that apparently extends to some pretty wild sex.
 It culminates at a (hungover?) ceremony on Whit Sunday.

 In Cordoba, hours later, we were recovering from our patio-trail by tucking into more tapas at a bar near the Guadalquivir river.
 Suddenly we heard those familiar Andalucian sounds: singing, hand-clapping and drum-beating.
 In a flash we gulped down our finos and rushed round the corner – and there they were!
-A massive procession of horse or mule-drawn carriages, tractors pulling trailers, behatted horse-riders and that same Virgin were all setting off across the Miraflores bridge on their way towards the setting sun – and the Sanctuary of El Rocio.
+A massive procession of horse or mule-drawn carriages, tractors pulling trailers, behatted horse-riders and that same Virgin were all setting off across the Miraflores bridge on their 10-day trek towards the setting sun – and the Sanctuary of El Rocio.

 You really can’t beat Andalucia!